cjhosken/NCCARenderFarmTools/README.md

 For Windows run `. "./standalone/NCCARenderFarm/launch.ps1"` to run the standalone application.

 ## Current TODOs
-1. Katana and Nuke job submit
+1. Drag and drop from local files
+2. Fix the renderfarm server

 ## TODOs
-1. Fix the renderfarm server
-2. Polish the code and check for bugs
+3. Polish the code and check for bugs
-3. First release
+4. First release
-4. Implement into the machines
+5. Implement into the machines
-5. Public Announcements
+6. Public Announcements

 ## Bugs

-When deleting large folders, the application takes a while to count the number of files.
+- When deleting large folders, the application takes a while to count the number of files.
 If a user spam clicks during this process, the application crashes.
+This is true for any time the program is loading something (or running a process)

+- NukeX hangs on job submission, has something to do with "-t < script.py".

+- Katana not fully implemented due to it not being supported on the NCCA machines.

 ## Known Limitations
 At the current moment, Qt (and c++) is not behaving correctly on the RedHat machines in the NCCA lab.